Value of data centers demonstrated during the Covid-19 crisis

 The telecommunications infrastructure has experienced an extraordinary direct increase in traffic during these months of lockdown.

 In this sense, data centers play a very important role in network stability, both in public institutions and in other companies.
-So much so that they obtained critical infrastructure status from the government during COVID-19.
+So much so that they obtained critical infrastructure status from the government during COVID-19 in somme countries.

 In order to get an idea of the value of the information managed by the general state administration, we can highlight the data contained in the chips of the electronic ID cards, Treasury and tax data files, Social Security, health or judicial files, among others, all of them are hosted in data centers.